hexagontk/hexagon/hexagon_site/pages/gradle.md

 * kotlinVersion: Kotlin version.
 Defaults to the version used in the matching Hexagon release.
 * mockkVersion: MockK mocking library version.
 If no value is supplied, Hexagon's version is taken.
 * junitVersion: JUnit version (5+), the default value is the toolkit version.
+* basePackage: Module's base package (used by the Jacoco Report when using Kotlin Coding Standard)

 [JUnit 5]: https://junit.org
 [MockK]: https://mockk.io